Dima-salang/aika/docs/SRS.md

 ### FR-21 Document Evidence Storage Rules

-- Images stored in Cloudinary; non-image documents stored in Supabase Object Storage
+- Images are stored in Cloudinary; non-image documents are stored in Supabase Object Storage.
-- Files organized by organization and user under the `evidences` bucket
+- Files are organized by organization and user under the `evidences` bucket or Cloudinary root.
-- Document Evidence cannot be reused across logs
+- Document Evidence cannot be reused across logs.
-- The system shall support parallel uploading of multiple evidence files up to the file size limit.
+- The system supports parallel uploading of multiple evidence files.
-- The system shall support deleting multiple files in a single batch to minimize network requests.
+- The system supports deleting multiple files in a single batch to minimize network requests.
+- When time logs are deleted or evidence is detached, the corresponding files in Cloudinary or Supabase Object Storage are physically deleted to prevent storage accumulation.

 ---